Inspector

 Each table includes a schema view showing the stored structural schema for that table.
 In standalone mode, the same page also shows the currently published sync-server permissions for that table, which is useful when you want to confirm what policy bundle the server is enforcing.

-The Live Query tab shows active server-managed subscriptions grouped by query on the connected sync server.
+The Subscriptions tab shows active subscriptions from the inspected page runtime and active server-managed subscriptions from the connected sync server.
 You can inspect the table, propagation mode, branches, and compiled query JSON, then jump straight into the matching table view in Data Explorer.

 Schema switching